TuckerRasbury/03_GenderData101/README.md

 4. Are either of these datasets and example of gender data?
 Why or why not?
 > Unfortunately, I do not think either dataset #1 or #2 qualifies as gender data.
 For dataset #1, while it contains sex disaggregated data it does not contain gender disaggregated data.
 For dataset #2, the dataset does not collect sex or gender data let alone get into the nuances/context of the lives of people of different genders.
+>
+> On a broader note, I think I am beginning to wonder what Gender Data might actually look like, aside from having a gender variable in a dataset.
+I'd like to see an example.